 The company is exposed to market risk (primarily equity and currency risks) in respect of its financial assets carried at fair value.
-These assets were held at £51,743,948 (2019: £50,199,191) and are traded on regulated financial markets, both in the UK and abroad.
+These assets were held at £60,956,293 (2020: £51,573,948) and are traded on regulated financial markets, both in the UK and abroad.
 Management of the investments is undertaken utilising the advice of third party wealth management professionals on a recommendation basis.
 Movements in the regulated markets can drive volatility within the valuation of these assets.
 Under Solvency II, our investments are stressed on interest rate risk, equity risk, currency risk and concentration risk.
-The capital requirement relating to market risk equates to £22.2m and the Board are of the opinion we hold sufficient capital reserves to cover this risk charge as demonstrated by our Solvency II coverage ratio.
+The capital requirement relating to market risk equates to £30m (2020: £22.2m) and the Board are of the opinion we hold sufficient capital reserves to cover this risk charge as demonstrated by our Solvency II coverage ratio.
+Further information on the market volatility arising from Russia's invasion of Ukraine is detailed in the Strategic report on page 7.